forestgrape/coronavirus/3_medical/coronavirus_disease_patterns.md

 Revisiting the infection types table with focusing on Sars-Cov-2 and zooming the locations.-->

-## Infection Locations of Sars-CoV-2

-> [in rework to streamline and to clarify]

-### Determine Infection Locations of SARS-2
+## How to Determine Infection Locations of Coronaviruses
 The task determine to habitat of Sars-CoV-2 can be tackled either
-* a [theoretical deduction](#theoretical-deduction) taking into account the following topics:
+* [Theoretical Deduction](#theoretical-deduction) taking into account the following topics:
+  * _Entry Point:_ Where to virions enter initially.
-  * _Tropism_: the ability to infect different cells and tissues.
+  * _Tropism_: The ability of the entered virions to infect different cells and tissues.
 The tropism in turn are based on in vivo and in vitro experiments and empirical observations.
-  * _Kinetics_: the ability to reach new infectable cells within the tissue
+  * _Kinetics_: How produced virions are moved to reach new infectable cells and tissues.
-  * _Local Immune System_: the immune surveillance locally in place.
+  * _Local Immune System_: the local immune surveillance.
-* an [empirical deduction](#empirical-deduction) based on observations of Covid-19 cases.
+* [Empirical Deduction](#empirical-deduction) based on observations of Covid-19 cases by [diagnostic methods](../3_medical/diagnosis_and_viral_load.md):
-  * Measuring the viral load at different locations.
-Sometime the viral load needs to be corrected for the movement of virions.
+  * Measuring the viral load at different locations (Sometime the viral load needs to be corrected for the movement of virions.)
   * Detect tissue damage typical for viral infections and check e.g. by PCR the damage was indeed induced by a SARS-2 infection.

-#### Theoretical Deduction
-In the following the infections of Sars-CoV-2 are deduced from the [cell tropism](#cell-tropism-of-sars-cov-2) and the reachability of the tissue in question.

-[**in work, mostly empty**]

-#### Empirical Deduction
-[in rework: update and a section for each strain]
-The [viral loads](../3_medical/diagnosis_and_viral_load.md) measured in combination with the [movements of virions](#movement-of-virions) inside the body can be used to backtrack tissue habitats of Sars-CoV-2.
-[in work]
-The viral loads observed for SARS-CoV-2 for diagnostic purposes are described in the chapter [Diagnosis and Viral Load](./../3_medical/diagnosis_and_viral_load.md).

 [**in work**]